 Prize motivation: "for decisive contributions to the LIGO detector and the observation of gravitational waves."

-Donna Strickland was born in Guelph, Ontario, Canada.
+Donna Strickland was born in Guelph, Ontario.
 She became interested in laser and electrooptics early and studied at McMaster University in Hamilton, Ontario.
 She pursued her doctoral studies in the U.S. at the University of Rochester, where she did her Nobel Prize awarded work.
 She obtained her PhD in 1989.
-She subsequently has worked at Princeton University and since 1997 at the University of Waterloo in Canada.
+She subsequently has worked at Princeton University and since 1997 at the University of Waterloo.

 Shuji Nakamura was born in Ikata, Japan.
 After obtaining his B.E.
 '77, M.S.
 '79, and Ph.D.
 '94 degrees in Electrical Engineering at the University of Tokushima, he joined the chemical and electronics company Nichia Chemical Industries, Ltd. in 1979.
 This is where he conducted his Nobel Prize awarded work.
 In 1993 and 1995 he developed the first group-III nitride-based high-brightness blue and green LEDs.
 He also developed the first group-III nitride-based violet laser diodes (LDs) in 1995.

-Stephen Chu was born in St. Louis, Missouri, into an academic family of Chinese heritage.
+Stephen Chu was born in St. Louis into an academic family of Chinese heritage.
 He excelled at school and as a child liked to build models before becoming interested in chemistry experiments.
 He studied physics at the University of Rochester and continued his studies at UC Berkeley.
 There he began with theoretical physics until he realized that experimental physics was his calling.
-After Berkeley he did his Nobel Prize-winning work at Bell Labs.
-Chu served as United States Secretary of Energy from 2009 to 2013.
+After Berkeley, he did his Nobel Prize-winning work at Bell Labs.
+Chu served as U.S. Secretary of Energy from 2009 to 2013.
 He is married to physicist Jean Fetter, and the couple has two sons, Geoffrey and Michael.

 At room temperature atoms and molecules in the air move about at breakneck speed.
 In order for them to be studied, they need to be slowed down or chilled.
 During the 1980s Steven Chu, Claude Cohen-Tannoudji, and William Phillips developed different methods for this.
 When atoms come in contact with light particles with fixed energies, photons, their movement is affected as if they had been bumped.
 With the aid of laser light from different directions and adjustment of the photon's energy for Doppler effects, the atoms can be cooled to extremely low temperatures and captured in a trap.